I tested 6 of the best silk pillowcases – after six months of sleeping on them, these are the ones I'd buy again

 Having tested other options simply described as 'silk', I would recommend sourcing a Mulberry silk pillowcase if you want the best quality.

 It's also worth considering the silk's 'momme' rating.
-Momme is for silk what the best thread count is for cotton bedding, as Deborah Fiddy, founder of silk bedding and nightwear brand Gingerlily, explains.
+Momme is for silk what the best thread count is for cotton bedding, and describes the weight of the silk fabric.
+The higher the momme, the denser the silk weave and the heavier the fabric.

 All of the best silk pillowcases I tested were between 19 and 22 momme, and although I didn't notice that much difference in quality between these two ratings, I would recommend not going any lower if you want a high-quality fabric.